 The newspaper is managed by Oahu Publications Inc., a subsidiary of Black Press.
 Dennis Francis is president of Oahu Publications and publisher of the Star-Advertiser.
-The senior management team at the Star-Advertiser also includes Dave Kennedy, senior vice president/marketing, Roger Forness, vice president/technology, and Frank Bridgewater, vice president/editor.
+The senior management team at the Star-Advertiser also includes Dave Kennedy, senior vice president/marketing and Roger Forness, vice president/technology.

 The newsroom and administrative offices continue to occupy offices that had been home to the Star-Bulletin, at 500 Ala Moana Blvd., in Waterfront Plaza.
 The newsroom is on the second floor of Building 7 in Suite 210, with the sales and administrative staff on the fifth floor.